TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 13:17:41 EST 2023

 French typographical non-profit organization, run by Guillaume-Ulrich Chifflot, but now off-line.
 It had sections entiteled "Font user's guide', "Anatomy of a font", "Bibliography", "Intro to wood type" (Stephen O. Saxe, 1983), "Font-making tutorial".
 [Google] [More] ⦿

-Listing of the main commercial archives in the world.
-Their top ten favorites at the end of 2012: b+p swiss typefaces, Colophon Foundry, Commercial Type, Grilli Type, Klim Type Foundry, MilieuGrotesque, Optimo, RP Digital Type Foundry, Typotheque, Village.
+Listing of the main commercial type foundries in the world.
+Their top ten at the end of 2012: b+p swiss typefaces, Colophon Foundry, Commercial Type, Grilli Type, Klim Type Foundry, MilieuGrotesque, Optimo, RP Digital Type Foundry, Typotheque, Village.
+By 2021, they featured about 350 foundries, mainly from Europe and the Americas.
+For example, there are only four foundries from Russia, six from Japan and one from Indonesia.
 [Google] [More] ⦿

 The Evolution of Type